Questions raised over found "Amelia Earhart" photo

 "So we're going to continue to investigate this," History investigator Shawn Henry told NBC News.
 "The accuracy is obviously important.
 We want to follow the facts where they lead, and we're certainly going to do that."

 Theories have been proposed that Earhart and Noonan crash landed and were captured by the Japanese military, eventually dying in captivity.
-Some on the Marshall Islands have said that they saw Earhart's plane crash land and that they both were captured and taken away.
+Some locals have said that they saw Earhart's plane crash land and that they both were captured and taken away.

 Gary Tarpinian, executive producer of the History special, has said its investigators believe Earhart was taken by the Japanese to Saipan where she died.
 The Japanese government has always maintained that it has no documents suggesting Earhart was ever in its custody.